Sunbird-Lern/sunbird-utils/logstash/README.md

 3. Create a kafka topic - local.lms.audit.events

-4. Replace path of `/var/log/cassandra/triggerAuditLog.log` in logstash.conf file with the path of cassandra trigger log (if needed)
+4. Replace path of `/var/log/cassandra/triggerAuditLog.log` in `logstash.conf` file with the path of cassandra trigger log (if needed).

 5. Replace `sincedb_path` to a valid one in developer machine